villa renovation

 Villas (Traditional Villas)

-Across from the parlour, the main bedroom faced the street, while additional bedrooms typically overlooked the side or back of the villa.
+Across from the parlour, the main bedroom faced the street.
+Additional bedrooms looked out over the side or back of the property.

-At the rear of the house, under a lean-to roof, the kitchen, pantry, and scullery were set slightly lower, with floors at ground level.
-The kitchen served both cooking and dining purposes, with meals prepared on a coal range that also powered water heating through wetbacks.
+At the rear, under a lean-to roof, sat the kitchen, pantry, and scullery — set slightly lower, floors at ground level.
+Meals were cooked on a coal range that also heated water through wetbacks.
+Functional, but not what anyone would call convenient by today’s standards.

-Victorian villas in New Zealand showcase five distinct architectural styles, ranging from the modest Workers Cottage to the transitional design of the Trans Villa.
+Victorian villas in New Zealand come in five distinct styles, from the modest Workers Cottage through to the transitional Trans Villa.

-The Workers Cottages were simple, 2-4 bedroom homes built in the mid-to-late 19th century to accommodate workers.
-These cottages typically had close neighbors, minimal fretwork, and a straightforward design.
-Over time, many have added verandahs, second stories, and other extensions.
-New Zealand’s state housing schemes contributed to the spread of these cottages.
+Workers Cottages were simple 2–4 bedroom homes built in the mid-to-late 19th century to house workers.
+Close neighbours, minimal fretwork, straightforward design.
+Many have since had verandahs, second storeys, and extensions added over the decades.

-The Victorian Villa became the hallmark home style in New Zealand from the mid-19th century.
-Built with durable native timber, these villas featured high ceilings, small windows, wide central hallways, and verandahs with intricate fretwork and finials.
-The Victorian Villa NZ style was all about curb appeal, showcasing ornate exterior details.
+The Victorian Villa became the defining home style from the mid-19th century.
+Built with durable native timber, these homes feature high ceilings, small windows, wide central hallways, and verandahs with ornate fretwork and finials.
+Curb appeal was the point — the exterior details were meant to be noticed.

-With the early 20th century came the Californian Bungalow, featuring larger windows, simpler verandah detailing, and lower-pitched roofs.
-These homes embraced an open-plan layout to welcome in more natural light and showcased exposed rafters, timber wall paneling, and a distinctive rounded bay window.
+The early 20th century brought the Californian Bungalow: larger windows, simpler verandah detailing, lower-pitched roofs, and an open-plan layout that welcomed in more light.
+Exposed rafters, timber wall panelling, and a distinctive rounded bay window are the giveaways.

-Bay Villas represent a variation of the classic Victorian Villa.
-The defining feature was a faceted bay window on one side, with a verandah wrapping around to complement it.
+Bay Villas are a variation on the classic Victorian Villa — the defining feature being a faceted bay window on one side, with a verandah wrapping around to match.

-The Trans Villa blended Victorian Villa and Californian Bungalow styles.
-This transitional villa design incorporated bungalow elements into the traditional villa, a style that remained popular until the 1940s when the Californian Bungalow’s influence led to the decline of both the Victorian and Trans Villa in New Zealand.
+The Trans Villa blended Victorian Villa and Californian Bungalow elements.
+It stayed popular until the 1940s, when the Bungalow’s influence saw both the Victorian and Trans Villa fall out of fashion.

-Across New Zealand, many of the 85,000 Victorian villas remain unrenovated.
-These homes often lack insulation, have single-glazed sash windows that allow draughts, and poor layouts that don’t maximize sunlight or connect spaces effectively.
-Service areas like bathrooms are often far from bedrooms and can be outdated, missing many modern amenities.
+Across New Zealand, around 85,000 Victorian villas remain unrenovated.
+Most lack insulation, have single-glazed sash windows letting cold air straight through, and layouts that don’t connect spaces or maximise light.
+Bathrooms are often far from bedrooms and well overdue for an update.

 Bungalows of New Zealand